kkirchheim/odd-coverage/README.md

-# odd-coverage
+# Quantitative Projection Coverage

-Computing Quantitative Projection Coverage for Testing ML-enabled Autonomous Systems
+Implementation of uantitative Projection Coverage from the paper "Quantitative Projection Coverage for Testing ML-enabled Autonomous Systems" by Chih-Hong Cheng et al., see [arxiv](https://arxiv.org/abs/1805.04333).